General Academic Policies and Procedures

 23. Academic Probation and Suspension

 Any student whose cumulative grade point average (GPA) falls below satisfactory academic progress (2.00 or higher cumulative grade point average) will be placed on academic probation.
-This designation indicates the student is not making satisfactory academic progress toward the completion of an associate or baccalaureate degree.
-All freshman and sophomore students who are on academic probation must be advised in Undergraduate Advising Center; junior and senior students who are on probation must be advised by Student Advising and Retention Services (STARS), except for nursing students who are classified as juniors or seniors and who have been accepted into the nursing program.
-Registration of students on academic probation will be blocked by the university until permission is granted by the college, Center for General Studies, STARS, the Center for College Readiness, and/or the Dean.
+This designation indicates the student is not making satisfactory academic progress toward the completion of a baccalaureate degree.
+Students who are on academic probation must be advised in Undergraduate Advising Center (UAC), except for nursing students who are classified as juniors or seniors and hwo have been accepted into the nursing program.
+Registration of students on academic probation will be blocked by the university until permission is granted by the UAC advisor and/or the College Dean.
 During advising, an academic action plan will be developed.
-This plan serves as an academic contract between the student and the college or other academic supervision unit for the next semester/term.
 The student may be required to receive academic counseling and/or support services (e.g., tutoring) as a condition of the contract.
 A student on probation who demonstrates academic improvement (i.e., a 2.00 or higher semester/term GPA) and complies with all other conditions of the academic action plan during the next semester/term of enrollment, but whose cumulative grade point average does not return to satisfactory academic progress (2.00 cumulative GPA), will remain on probation.
-A student on probation who does NOT demonstrate academic improvement (i.e., lower than a 2.00 semester/term GPA) and/or fails to comply with any other condition of the action plan during the next semester/term of enrollment will be academically suspended from Lamar University or, with approval from the academic dean, the Center for College Readiness, or STARS, will be placed on continued probation and subject to a new academic action plan.
+A student on probation who does NOT demonstrate academic improvement (i.e., lower than a 2.00 semester/term GPA) and/or fails to comply with any other condition of the action plan during the next semester/term of enrollment will be academically suspended from Lamar University or, with approval from the academic dean or the UAC will be placed on continued probation and subject to a new academic action plan.
 A student subject to his or her first academic suspension must serve a long semester (fall or spring) or entire summer (summer mini, summer sessions I-IV) suspension before returning to Lamar University.
 Upon return, the student will be placed on probation and will be subject to a new academic action plan.
 A second suspension will last two consecutive semesters (i.e., fall-spring, spring-summer, summer-fall), and a third suspension will result in expulsion from Lamar University.
-Any courses completed at other colleges or universities—including the Lamar two-year institutions—during periods of suspension after 30 or more attempted credit hours at Lamar University will not be accepted by Lamar University as transfer credit.
-For advisement or additional information, a student on probation or suspension should contact his/her college dean, STARS, or the College Readiness Center.
+Any courses completed at any other two year colleges or universities other than Lamar University during periods of suspension after 30 or more attempted credit hours at Lamar University will not be accepted by Lamar University as transfer credit.
+For advisement or additional information, a student on probation or suspension should contact the UAC.

 Application for Graduation